mehulagg/gitlab_test/.gitlab/merge_request_templates/Security Release.md

 **Note:** Reviewer/maintainer should not be a Release Manager

-## Reviewer checklist
+## Maintainer checklist
 - [ ] Correct milestone is applied and the title is matching across all backports

-## Maintainer checklist
 - [ ] Assigned to `@gitlab-release-tools-bot` with passing CI pipelines

 /label ~security